amoghj98/amoghj98.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-I am a PhD student in Electrical and Computer Engineering at Purdue University Working with <a href='https://scholar.google.com/citations?user=to4P8KgAAAAJ&hl=en'>Prof. Kaushik Roy</a>.
+I am a PhD student in Electrical and Computer Engineering at Purdue University working with <a href='https://scholar.google.com/citations?user=to4P8KgAAAAJ&hl=en'>Prof. Kaushik Roy</a>.
 I received my B.Tech in Electronics Engineering from the University of Mumbai, India.

-My doctoral research focuses on creating robust and resilient robots using bio-inspired, and physics- and human intuition- guided, Robot Learning techniques.
+My doctoral research focuses on creating robust and resilient robots using bio-inspired, and physics- and human intuition- guided robot learning techniques.
 By optimizing the robot learning pipeline, these techniques create explainable and efficient robotic control policies.

 I have presented a few of my research works, such as <a href='https://arxiv.org/abs/2409.09990'>'SHIRE: Enhancing Sample Efficiency using Human Intuition in REinforcement Learning'</a> at leading forums such as the 2025 IEEE International Conference on Robotics and Automation (ICRA) and the 2024 IEEE International Conference on Intelligent Robots and Systems (IROS), among others.